kantraman/TG-Assignment/README.md

 README
 ------

 This project is done using create-react-app.
 Hence nodejs has to be installed on the local computer to run it locally.
+I have tested this on nodejs v16.13.

 Instructions to run the project